-Mark Shayler on the importance of re-shoring.
-How design is a superpower that can turn things around.
+Mark Shayler discusses the importance of re-shoring, explaining how design is a superpower that can turn things around.

 The lecture took place in May 2015 at Imperial College London.